aio-libs/aiopg/CONTRIBUTING.rst

 That's all.

-To run all of the *aiopg* tests do
+To run all of the *aiopg* tests do:

 .. code-block:: shell